LizardByte/Sunshine/docs/guides.md

 4. 4 displays in total.
 2 1080p displays, 1 3440x1440 display, and 1 4k Roku TV which is used as the always-on display
 for streaming. (could be subbed with a dummy plug).

-If you have are able to use this guide on any alternative hardware or software (including non-debian based distros) please, feel free to modify this guide and keep it growing!
+If you have used this guide on any alternative hardware or software (including non-debian based distros) please, feel free to modify this guide and keep it growing!

 #### Caveats
 1. When you login the machine will close your connection and you will have to reconnect.
 This is necessary due to an issue similar to what Eric Dong found in their guide where SSH connections are not treated the same as graphical logins.
-This causes weirdness like sound not working through pipewire, and the tray icon for sunshine not appearing.
+This causes weirdness like sound not working through pipewire, and the tray icon for Sunshine not appearing.
-To get around this, we need to close the SSH initiated sunshine service, and start a new sunshine service with the permissions of the graphical desktop.
-Unfortunately, this closes the connection and forces you to reconnect through moonlight.
+To get around this, we need to close the SSH initiated Sunshine service, and start a new Sunshine service with the permissions of the graphical desktop.
+Unfortunately, this closes the connection and forces you to reconnect through Moonlight.
 There is no way around this to the best of my knowledge without enabling auto-login.
 2. This guide does not cover using virtual displays.
-If you are using Nvidia graphics, check out Eric Dong's guide on Remote SSH Headless setups.
+If you are using Nvidia graphics, see [Remote SSH Headless Setup](#remote-ssh-headless-setup).
 If you are using AMD hardware, let me know if you find something or feel free to add it to this guide.
-3. I haven't (yet) found a way to disable sleep on the login screen, so if you wait too long after starting your PC, the display may go to sleep and moonlight will have trouble connecting.
-Shutting down and using WOL works great though.
+3. I haven't (yet) found a way to disable sleep on the login screen, so if you wait too long after starting your PC, the display may go to sleep and Moonlight will have trouble connecting.
+Shutting down and using WoL works great though.

-@attention{This is definitely safer than enabling auto-login directly, especially for a dual-use PC that is not only streamed via moonlight, but is also used as a standard desktop. *However* I do not know the implications of having an always running SSH client to the localhost on the same machine.
+@attention{This is definitely safer than enabling auto-login directly, especially for a dual-use PC that is not only streamed via Moonlight, but is also used as a standard desktop. *However* I do not know the implications of having an always running SSH client to the localhost on the same machine.
 It may be possible for someone with significant knowledge and physical access to the machine to compromise your user account due to this always-running SSH session.
 However, that's better than just having the desktop always available, or opening up SSH even just your LAN since this